Search Tips

 Brief in Support of Motion

-A required, written explanation of why the moving party should have the motion granted.
+A required, written explanation of why the moving party should have their motion granted.
 A brief takes the specific rules and laws that support the request and explains how they apply to the facts of a particular situation.
-Facts referred to in the brief should also appear in the affidavit.
+Facts referred to in the brief must also appear in the declaration or affidavit.

 A required, written statement of fact of the moving party.
-Facts referred to in the brief should also appear in the affidavit.
+Facts referred to in the brief should also appear in the declaration, or affidavit.

 Service of the Motion

-Service of the motion requires that the moving party arrange delivery of the motion documents to the opposing party.
+Service of the motion requires the moving party to arrange delivery of copies of the motion documents to the opposing party.
 The moving party is required to notify the opposing party of the motion and to give the opposing party time to respond.

 The proof of service of the motion documents tells the state district court when, how, and where the opposing party was served.
-An affidavit of service gives the court proof of service.
+A declaration of service, affidavit of service, or certificate of service gives the court proof of service.

-Forms are not available for every legal issue or circumstance.
-If you do not find the form on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue or circumstance.
+If you don't find the form on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms below may be used as a starting point for creating your own motion documents.